Indian-techster/Algorithms/README.md

 # Algorithms
-This repositories consists of algorithm implementation in different languages
+This has conversion of numbers into binary form in java.